 Adults who have been diagnosed with a serious mental illness.
 Specialty populations served by this program are those at risk for hospitalization or institutionalization; those who have criminal justice involvement; those who have not been successful with traditional mental health programs; and those who transitioned from institutional settings.

-How do you get referred into the program?
+How do you get referred to the program?

 What are admission criteria?

 - Those at risk for hospitalization or institutionalization